react-webpack-generators/generator-react-webpack-alt/README.md

 - [x] Creation of Components like in Generator-React-Webpack
 - [x] Creation of Datasources
-- [ ] Creation of Action/Store-Pairs via a single subgenerator (react-webpack-alt:all).
+- [x] Creation of Action/Store-Pairs via a single subgenerator (react-webpack-alt:all).
+- [ ] Automatic inclusion of generated actions into stores when using subgenerator "all"
 - [ ] Creation of Unittests for Actions
 - [ ] Add a correct versioning for [generator-react-webpack](https://github.com/newtriks/generator-react-webpack) so we dont need to draw the current git master.